moerv9/sentiment/docs/7_Visualisation.md

 Figure 30 shows the list of all trades with some more metrics.
 The first column shows if the trade was a buy or a sell.
 "TradeAt", "Avg" and "AvgFrom" are self-explanatory.
-An important note for the Balances: They are taken after the trade.
+The balances are taken **after** the trade.
 The fee is very important if it comes to a more detailed calculation of Profit-And-Loss, as being said by Garcia and Schweitzer:

 > “Trading costs can potentially erode the profitability of trading strategies, especially if they require many movements."
 [3]

+At this point and after nearly `90` trades, the total fees are about 10$, which is neglectable.

 </br>